JWicquart/fish_growth/README.md

 * The codes _03_vbgf_back_calculated_sp.R_, _03_vbgf_back_calculated_sploc.R_, _03_vbgf_raw_sp.R_ and _03_vbgf_raw_sploc.R_ are respectively used to obtain Von Bertalanffy growth parameters and fitted values with back-calculated data by species, by species and location, with raw data by species, and by species and location.

 * The `functions` folder contains the function _graphical_par.R_ and _theme_graph.R_ which are functions dedicated to graphical representations.
-The function _bcalc_bayes.R_ is used to fit Von Bertalanffy growth model, the function _growthreg.R_ is used to [...] and the function _pred_vbgf.R_ is used to fit Von Bertalanffy growth curves from values of the three parameters.
+The function _bcalc_bayes.R_ is used to fit Von Bertalanffy growth model, the function _growthreg.R_ is used to extract growth parameters from back-calculated data and the function _pred_vbgf.R_ is used to fit Von Bertalanffy growth curves from values of the three parameters.

 ### 2.4 How to reproduce the final datasets?